Nonthermal acceleration radiation of atoms near a black hole in presence of dark energy: Introduction

-Recent activities in this direction have kindled an insightful way of perceiving Hawking-like acceleration radiation in BHs \cite{Scully:2017utk,PhysRevD.104.084086,PhysRevD.104.084085}.
-The idea generally runs as follows.
-A two-level atom falling freely in a BH, under specific conditions, may get excited and emit acceleration radiation with a typical thermal character.
-This is named as horizon brightened acceleration radiation (HBAR), and its thermal character has contributions purely from the relative acceleration between the atom and a boundary (mirror) held fixed near a BH horizon.
-The boundary also eliminates any possible contribution from Hawking radiation.
 Among several factors that impart thermal character to HBAR radiation, the notable one includes the presence of a pure vacuum exterior to BH (the so-called isolated BHs).
 However, on general grounds, astrophysical BHs could be surrounded by some kind of matter-energy distribution \cite{Visser:1992qh}, then this raises a genuine question as to what would be the impact on the radiation character if a BH is surrounded by a certain kind of matter-energy distribution?
 One of the most plausible cases is that a BH is immersed in the surroundings of dark energy characterized by a positive cosmological constant $(\Lambda)$.
 This in fact is based on introduction of an additional term $(\propto \Lambda g_{\mu\nu})$ into Einstein gravitational field equations \cite{Frolov:1418196}.
 The resulting spacetime geometry is the famous Schwarzschild-de Sitter (SdS) spacetime, the simplest generalization of Kerr-Newman family to incorporate $\Lambda$.
 The positive cosmological constant $\Lambda$ is in agreement with the current observations $(\sim 10^{-52} m^{-2})$ \cite{Planck:2018vyg}.
 The motivations for considering de Sitter black hole lies in the following.
 As our Universe is undergoing accelerated expansion, a positive cosmological constant is the simplest candidate model for dark energy and this makes de Sitter black holes as toy models for deciphering global structure of isolated black holes in our Universe.
-Another crucial relevance is their aptness in modelling black hole formation during inflationary era of our Universe \cite{1998PhRvD..57.2436B, 1999PhRvD..60f3503B}.
+Another crucial relevance is their aptness in modeling black hole formation during inflationary era of our Universe \cite{1998PhRvD..57.2436B, 1999PhRvD..60f3503B}.
 With a much richer geometry than the pure Schwarzschild one , SdS spacetime is endowed with two Killing horizons, which produces myriad of phenomena associated with a BH horizon due to gravity $(r_{g})$ and the cosmological or de Sitter horizon due to dark energy $(r_{\Lambda})$.
-The particle creation due to these horizons, including both thermal and non-thermal aspects, has been thoroughly investigated \cite{1993AdSAC...8..130G, Kastor:1993mj, Bhattacharya:2018ltm, Qiu:2019qgp}.
+The particle creation due to these horizons, including both thermal and nonthermal aspects, has been thoroughly investigated \cite{PhysRevD.15.2738, Kastor:1993mj, Bhattacharya:2018ltm, Qiu:2019qgp}.
 Being sensitive to the background geometry, such a radiation emission encodes vital information about the spacetime background.
 One thus expects that the emission from the atom carries the signature of dark energy with it.
-As we show this would be more relevant in the scenario where dark energy has much greater magnitude as in the (post-)inflationary cosmology where primordial black hole (PBH) formation is a viable phenomenon \cite{2020ARNPS..70..355C}.
+As we show this would be more relevant in the scenario where dark energy has much greater magnitude as in the (post-)inflationary cosmology where primordial black hole (PBH) formation is a viable phenomenon \cite{2020ARNPS..70..355C,Escriva:2022duf}.
 Interestingly, owing to their small masses, Hawking radiation is more significant for PBHs.